webpack/webpack.js.org/src/content/concepts/entry-points.md

 - `import`: Module(s) that are loaded upon startup.
 - `library`: Specify [library options](/configuration/output/#outputlibrary) to bundle a library from current entry.
 - `runtime`: The name of the runtime chunk.
 If set, a runtime chunk with this name is created otherwise an existing entry point is used as runtime.
-- `publicPath`: Specifies the public URL address of the output files when referenced in a browser for this entry.
+- `publicPath`: Specify base path for assets for this entry.
 Also see [output.publicPath](/configuration/output/#outputpublicpath).

 **webpack.config.js**